brainhack-school2023/JDaoust_project/data/fmriprep/README.md

-This directory contain results from the execution of the fmriprep pipeline which can be clone from this repository: https://github.com/nipreps/fmriprep
+This directory contain the preprocessed files for sub-RND050 following the execution of the fmriprep pipeline which can be clone from this repository: https://github.com/nipreps/fmriprep

 WARNING: These finals nii.gz files from each run of the session 1 were not upload in the directory sub-RND050/ses-1/func/ due to exceeding GitHub's file size limit of 100.00 MB
   1) sub-RND050_ses-1_task-BDM_run-1_space-MNI152NLin2009cAsym_res-2_desc-preproc_bold.nii.gz;